A US veteran died at a nursing home, abandoned. Hundreds of strangers came to say goodbye

 Much about Brooks' life is unknown.

-He was widowed and had lived in Augusta before he died on May 18, less than a week after entering a nursing home, Riposta said.
+He was widowed and lived in Augusta.
+He died on May 18, less than a week after entering a nursing home, Riposta said.
 A cause of death was not released.

-The funeral home and authorities were able to reach his next of kin, but no one was willing to come forward or take responsibility for his body, she said.
+The funeral home and authorities reached his next of kin, but no one was willing to come forward or take responsibility for his body, she said.

 “It sounds like he was a good person, but I know nothing about his life,” Riposta said, noting that after Brooks' death, a woman contacted the funeral home to say he had once taken her in when she had no other place to go, with no details.